 The problem with an arch bridge is that it transmits horizontal forces to its ends, which means it has to be solidly anchored on each end.
 It also can be tricky to build since it doesn't really work structurally until it's complete, a real problem with a stone arch bridge -- they required elaborate scaffolding during construction.
 The introduction of cheap steel meant arch bridges no longer had to be made of stone, and it also reduced the need for abutments -- the ends of the arch could be tied along the bottom of the bridge, usually by the roadbed, like the bowstring of an archer's bow.
 This configuration is known as the "tied arch".
 Arch bridges are still popular, with the Sydney Harbor Bridge in Australia being one of the most famous modern examples.
 [TO BE CONTINUED]START | PREV | NEXT

-* MYSTERY STONES: As reported by an article on BBC WORLD Online ("A Strange Landscape Explained By Freezing And Thawing" by David Whitehouse), researchers have finally come up with an explanation for one of nature's strange little puzzles: the neat arrays of rocks that cover the ground in parts of Alaska and the Norwegian island of Spitsbergen.
+* MYSTERY STONES: As reported by an article from BBC.com ("A Strange Landscape Explained By Freezing And Thawing" by David Whitehouse), researchers have finally come up with an explanation for one of nature's strange little puzzles: the neat arrays of rocks that cover the ground in parts of Alaska and the Norwegian island of Spitsbergen.
 They come in tidy circles, polygons, clusters of stones, and so on.

 Elsewhere in the far north, stones also form mysterious striking patterns on the ground.
 According to scientists, the patterns are not the result of ancient art or alien visitors but due to cyclic freezing and thawing of the ground that drives a simple feedback mechanism to generate the patterns.
 "The patterns form by self-organization, and the same fundamental processes are at work in the formation of all these different patterns," says Mark Kessler of the Earth Sciences Department at the University of California, Santa Cruz.
 In an article published in the prominent journal AAAS SCIENCE, Kessler described a model he constructed based on a geological process known as "sorted patterned ground."
 Kessler says: "When you run the model on a computer, you can see the evolution of the pattern over time, and you can also see how small changes in key parameters result in a transition from one pattern to another."